BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 And remember, always kind hands!

-Socialization (critical from 5 - 15 weeks of age)
+Socialization (Critical from 5-15 weeks of age)

 It is their sensitive period for socialization and it is the most important socialization period in a dog’s life.
 This is not something you can postpone.
-Puppies who do not get adequate socialization during this period tend to be fearful of unfamiliar people, or dogs, or sounds, objects and environments, so I can not emphasize enough the importance of introducing your puppy to new stimulus already when you get him/her home.
+Puppies who do not get adequate socialization during this period tend to be fearful of unfamiliar people, or dogs, or sounds, objects and environments, so I cannot emphasize enough the importance of introducing your puppy to new stimulus already when you get him/her home.

 Veterinary behaviorists and other trained behavior specialists recommend puppies attend a puppy socialization class and practice regularly, but what types of interactions should puppies actually have?
 While some owners focus just on exposing puppies to many people and situations, it’s important to actually make sure that the puppy is having a positive experience and learning something good.